MichaelDesantis/jeepfrontpage/README.md

 * Added `Noscript` tags.
 It's important to notify the user if JavaScript is disabled.

 * Boost chevron size for dropdown menus and clickable links.
 The original chevrons appear a font-size or two smaller than the text they're referencing.
 The original website also appears to, for whatever reason, use several different sizes of them.
 I decided to standardize and enlarge them a bit to make them stand out more.
-For reference :
+For reference (screenshotted at different screen resolutions, so padding may differ) :

 Original Header :
 ![alt tag](./imagesForReadme/chevron-original.png)